• Skip to main content

 Broadly speaking, exercises can be categorized as isolation or compound.

-Compound exercises involve two or more joints and multiple muscles working together.
+Compound exercises involve two or more joints and multiple muscle groups working together.

 In contrast, an isolation exercise involves just one joint and far fewer muscles.